dyte-submissions/dyte-vit-2022-harshkanani014/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Command Line Interface (CLI) Tool to check version of dependency present in repositories file uploaded by user.
+Dyte SDK Tool is Command Line Interface (CLI) Tool to check version of dependency present in repositories file uploaded by user.
-Dyte CLI tool provides features to check satisfied version and return output.csv with all satisfied version and also creates Pull request to update particular version of dependency.
-Easy to use CLI tool with clean and clear output.
-And support package.json of nodeJS and requirements.txt of python.
+Dyte CLI tool provides the following features:

+1. Check satisfied version and return output.csv with all satisfied versions.
+2. Also creates Pull request to update particular version of multiple dependencies in single command.
+3. Easy to use CLI tool with clean and clear output.
+4. Create PR request for updating dependencies.
+5. Support package.json (NodeJS) and requirements.txt (Python).

 <p align="right">(<a href="#top">back to top</a>)</p>